A Complete Information Guide on Pregnancy Week 3

 Fetal Development in Pregnancy Week 3:

-It takes nearly about 10 to 30 hours to get an egg fertilized by merging with sperm’s nucleus and get transformed into a genetic material.
-Once an egg gets fertilized, it is to be known as ‘zygote’.
-(For healthy zygote your ovum should be of an adequate size i.e. 16mm-20mm.
-This in further lead to healthy pregnancy and chances of abortion are decreased.)
+It takes nearly about 10 to 30 hours to get an egg fertilized by merging with the sperm’s nucleus and getting transformed into a genetic material.
+Once an egg gets fertilized, it is to be known as a ‘zygote’.
+(For a healthy zygote your ovum should be of an adequate size i.e. 16mm-20mm.
+This further lead to a healthy pregnancy and the chances of abortion is decreased.)

-Within the hours of fertilization, a zygote, moves from Fallopian tube to a uterus.
+Within the hours of fertilization, a zygote moves from the Fallopian tube to the uterus.
 This zygote is now divided into 16 identical cells.
-These cells are somewhere yellowish in color and are known as Corpus Luteum.
-These cells will produce required pregnancy hormones which are progesterone and estrogen to support your pregnancy till more ten weeks, till the placenta is completely formed.
+These cells are somewhere yellowish in colour and are known as Corpus Luteum.
+These cells will produce the required pregnancy hormones which are progesterone and estrogen to support your pregnancy for more than ten weeks, till the placenta is completely formed.

-- Baby is like a Pinhead and to be termed as Blastocyst.
+• Baby is like a Pinhead and to be termed a Blastocyst.

-The movement from Fallopian tube to the uterus can take six days, hence implantation starts from the 4th week.
-From here, the middle of the cell will become embryo and amniotic sac.
-The outer part of the cell mass will turn into placenta.
+The movement from the Fallopian tube to the uterus can take six days, hence implantation starts in the 4th week.
+From here, the middle of the cell will become an embryo and amniotic sac.
+The outer part of the cell mass will turn into the placenta.

 Moods & Symptoms in Pregnancy Week 3:

-When you are 3 weeks pregnant, you may not see or observe any specific symptom because in early stage of pregnancy the level of progesterone and estrogen are not that enough to give you the visible changes.
-However, you may check for the following symptoms:
+When you are 3 weeks pregnant, you may not see or observe any specific symptoms because, in the early stage of pregnancy, the level of progesterone and estrogen is not that enough to give you visible changes.
+However, you may check for the following pregnancy symptoms at 3 weeks:

-- Change in taste – This may be due to the changing hormones in your body.
+• Change in taste – This may be due to the changing hormones in your body.
 This may continue till 24 weeks of pregnancy and hence sipping lemonade will help you to handle this change.
+One common week three pregnancy symptoms every new mom faces!

 Do’s and Don’ts in Pregnancy Week 3: